ZhuJiwei111/SPACE/README.md

 Due to potential difficulties with H5 format data in supporting parallel data loading, we have prepared a new format where each sample's genomic profile is stored as individual NumPy (.npy) files.
 We will upload these soon （ https://huggingface.co/datasets/yangyz1230/space_npy ） and provide the corresponding dataset implementation.
 (In fact, converting from H5 to .npy format is quite straightforward - if your training is bottlenecked by data loading, you may also try converting the data yourself first.)
 -->

-## Quick Start for Enformer/Borzoi Training

-If you are specifically interested in reproducing Enformer and similar models like Borzoi with minimal setup, please refer to our simplified repository: [Enformer_Borzoi_Training_PyTorch](https://github.com/yangzhao1230/Enformer_Borzoi_Training_Pytorch).
-This repository provides streamlined training scripts with minimal modifications to the original Hugging Face Trainer, making it easier to get started with genomics model training.

 ## Pre-trained Model
 We have uploaded our model config and weights to 🤗 Hugging Face Hub at: https://huggingface.co/yangyz1230/space.
 You can easily load the pre-trained model using the following code: